charleymroberts/vx-website/README.md

 ### Responsive design

-The CSS uses two `@media-query` to adjust how the website is displayed at a screen `max-width` of 900px (for tablets) and of 500px (for phones).
+- The CSS uses two `@media-query` to adjust how the website is displayed at a screen `max-width` of 900px (for tablets) and of 500px (for phones).
 The 500px settings also work for smaller phones of 320px.
 I used various devices in my house (desktop screen, laptop screen, iPad and two sizes of iPhone) and the tool in Google Chrome Devtools which renders the website on different sizes of screen to check that the website displays correctly at a range of different sizes.

+- Most elements of the site are sized in rems, so that they will automatically resize themselves to suit the size of the screen they are being viewed on.
+I found I needed to resize a few elements to make them display sensibly with the screen widths specified in the media queries for tablet and phone screens: the square background to the `<h1>` (as it overlapped the header photo too much otherwise), the navbar `<li>` items, the header images (I used a couple of different versions of the same image that were cropped in different ways) and the videos embedded from Facebook using iframes on the 'Music' page.

 ---
 ## Testing